 The oldest of these FDA cleared lasers is the HairMax LaserComb, while the most recent of these is the Theradome Laser Helmet.
-Also cleared is the funky looking iGrow.
+Also cleared are the funky looking iGrow Laser Helmet; the iRestore Hair Growth System; and the Capillus Laser Therapy Cap.
 Note that the FDA clearance statement for each of these products uses different terminology and is not the same thing.

 Several days ago, the inventor of the Theradome (ex-NASA scientist Dr. Tamim Hamid) answered a number of questions about the product on Reddit.

 Some of the interesting things that I learnt from those responses include:

 - A wavelength of 660-680nm is needed for the follicle to absorb the laser light.